devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 By default, the server will listen on TCP port 1883.
 Alternative port can be specified with the `-p` command line option that supports numeric option argument.

+All the source code should be written by you and no one else.

 ### Compilation